The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-usherissleepy/src/short-response.md

 In your own words, explain what **polymorphism** means in OOP.
 Provide an example in code that demonstrates polymorphism.

-Polymorphism in OOP is basically the ability for objects to interact with methods in their own way.
+Polymorphism in OOP is the ability for objects to interact with methods in their own way.
 For example, asking an animal to make a sound, each animal makes different sounds, a dog barks, cows moo, but all animals, make a sound.

 ## Code Example: